merklejerk/whisper-scribe/README.md

 poetry run python -m src.cli VOICE_CHANNEL_ID SESSION_NAME
 ```

-The bot will instantly join the voice channel you provide and start transcribing to `logs/{SESSION_NAME}`.
+The bot will instantly join the voice channel you provide and start transcribing to `logs/{SESSION_NAME}.ndjson`.
-At any time you can say `!wrapup` in the voice channel's text channel to have the bot produce wrapup files (transcript + session summary).
+At any time you can say `!wrapup` in the voice channel's text channel to have the bot produce wrapup files (transcript + session summary), which get posted to chat and also saved to `wrapup/`.

 ## How It Works